Syed Hasan Imam, President of Indian National Congress who represented India at the ‘League Of Nations’.

-Syed Hassan Imam, who was of the opinion that people who do not have a progressive outlook, can not properly enjoy the fruits of self rule, was born in Neora village, Patna district of Bihar State on 31 August, 1871.
+Syed Hasan Imam, who was of the opinion that people who do not have a progressive outlook, can not properly enjoy the fruits of self rule, was born in Neora village, Patna district of Bihar State on 31 August, 1871.

 He presided over the meeting held by the Bihar State Students to whom he appealed to adopt progressive thinking amd shun anti-progressive customs and habits.